thistleknot/Capstone-577/readme.txt

 	To run
 		Modify in cleandatacode.R
 			sourceDir to point to where you downloaded and extracted the sourcefolder to.
 This should be the same folder that output sits in.
-		Move the csv files from inside the output folder to temp Run cleandatacode.R which starts the simulation up until the point where it starts to output tabulation results Then stop the simulation
+		Run cleandatacode.R which starts the simulation up until the point where it starts to output tabulation results.
-		Copy files from temp to output
+			Then stop the simulation
+				You can let it run all the way through, but the files necessary to run the rest of the simulation (*final.csv) are already in the output folder.
-		Run saveCSVs.R, allow it to finish
+		Run saveCSVs.R and allow it to finish
 		Run 4thpass.R

 	Prerequisites
 		no longer needed